Darel Dieringer

-Darel Dieringer (June 1, 1926 – October 28, 1989) was an American professional stock car racing driver.
+Darel Eugene Dieringer Sr. (June 1, 1926 – October 28, 1989) was an American professional stock car racing driver.
 He ran 181 NASCAR Grand National Series races during his career, notably racing for Bud Moore Engineering and Junior Johnson & Associates.
 Dieringer won seven races and recorded 79 top ten finishes.

 Racing career

 Early years

 Dieringer began to race in 1949 in and around his native Indianapolis, and had offers to race IndyCars.